philpagel/PCE174-communication/README.md

 This format is the Python representation of the data.
-It is mostly useful for debugging and possibly for use in other python programs although in the latter case it's probably better to import the script as a module and use the data directly as it is returned from the `parse-XXX-data` or `process-XXX-data` functions of the module.
+It is mostly useful for debugging and possibly for use in other python programs although in the latter case it's probably better to import the script as a module and use the data returned from the `read_data` function.
+See below for details.

 ### construct

 This is the container representation of the construct library.
-For debugging, only.
+Probably only useful for debugging.

 ### raw